+Estancias, penguins, angling are but some of the attractions available at this wild solitary scenery that features a beauty second to none, where golden sunsets and life anecdotes turn out to be amazing.The long strip of the Atlantic littoral area promised an interesting tour around the outskirts of the harbor city called Río Gallegos, where the presence of strong winds and scarce vegetation is compensated by plenty of tourist activities.
+We wondered about the cause of this development.
 We arrived from the north by land across such vast plains that it was hard to catch a full glimpse of them.
 Some sheep and guanaco herds accompanied us on the way.
 As we got to Río Gallegos, the first thing that surprised us was the waterfront avenue on the ria that carries the waters coming from the mountain range into the sea.
 It is a landscaped area dwelled by sea birds that search for food on the shores.
 The scene is ornamented by cormorants, sea gulls and albatross.

 We walked around the city and discovered its corners, its stories and its people.
 We were amazed by the Balcony of Roca at 50, Piedrabuena Street, declared National Historical Monument.
 President Roca addressed the people on this balcony during his visit to the area to sign a peace treaty between Argentina and Chile in the Punta Arenas area.
 We headed for Alcorta Street and a few meters away we found the House of Government, the Governor's House, the provincial legislature building as well as Casa Gregores and the Naval Museums, which we would visit later on.
 Farther ahead, the Museum of Pioneers displayed daily elements used by the first denizens: furniture, wool carders or original city maps.
 Another building that represents local architecture is the church cathedral.
 It is the seat of the Salesian order and it dates back from 1900.
 This historical monument makes the city proud.

+Though the city still had plenty to offer, we resolved to leave towards the Patagonian confines that were a little bit more used to the steppe and the wind.
+We had to hold the car door more than once to prevent it from being torn away by the strong gusts.
 Our destination was Cabo Vírgenes.
 The first foundation in Patagonia was held at this location, which also once gave shelter to a settlement of gold washers.
 We were advised to load fuel and carry food just in case.
 We took National Route 3 heading south first and Provincial Route 1 later.